umigv/simulation_stack/README.md

 4. ```source install/setup.bash```

 ### Launching
-Running ```ros2 launch marvin_simulation display.launch.py``` will open RViz and display the robot model.
+Running ```ros2 launch simulation_marvin display.launch.py``` will open RViz and display the robot model.
 This launch file is made to quickly check if the robot model is correctly formatted and used internally when developing the stack.

-Running ```ros2 launch marvin_simulation simulation.launch.py``` will spawn the robot in Gazebo and visualize sensor outputs in RViz.
+Running ```ros2 launch simulation_marvin simulation.launch.py``` will spawn the robot in Gazebo and visualize sensor outputs in RViz.
 Any project interfacing with the simulation should use this launch file.

 ## Interfacing with the Stack